tsdatateam/ssdb_manager/README.md

 # ssdb_manager

 Package built by the Tishman Speyer Data Analytics Team to expedite interactions with SQL Server.
-Import tables to pandas dataframes, or update/delete tables in your database with one line of Python.
-Partucularly useful when traversing between multiple databases.
+Import tables to pandas DataFrames, or update/delete tables in your database with one line of Python.
+Particularly useful when traversing between multiple databases.

-This package builds upon functionality availibe in pandas, pyodbc, and sqlalchemy.
+This package builds upon functionality available in pandas, pyodbc, and sqlalchemy.

 ## Installation
 Using pip: